ArtemKech/scan-my-pc/README.md

 ---
 ## Possible Issues:
 ### Directory doesn't exist
-If it can't find a directory/active USBs ports to save a `.txt` file, you need to **change path** to **desktop** in the script.
+If it can't find a directory to save a `.txt` file, you need to **change path** to **desktop** in the script.
 Make sure to use **absolute** path for that.
 The variable for the path called `$outputFile`.
 Don't forget to keep `\system_info.txt` at the end of the path.
 Example:
 ```cmd
 "path\to\Desktop\system_info.txt"
 ```
 ### A lot of active USB devices?
-It displays all active drivers as I understand.
+It displays all active drivers/USBs ports as I understand.
 This is why you might see some weird stuff.
 It also displays integrated cameras on laptops, so just take a note of that.

 Usually keyboards and mice have weird names like `DSJDS345` or sometimes it can display it properly